learningOrchestra/pythonClient/README.md

 even more the Machine Learning services.
 For instance, the REST API is asynchronous, except for GET HTTP requests, but the Python client enables also the synchronous API calls.
-The wait API method, useful to receive notifications from ML pipes, is another important example to ilustrate an extension of the original REST API.
+The wait API method, useful to receive notifications from ML pipes, is another important example to illustrate an extension of the original REST API.

 # Example